Carnival Celebrations In The Caribbean: The Complete 2023 Calendar

 November 22nd - January 4th

 Saint Kitts, the larger and more populated of two island nations (Nevis), is known for its lush rainforests, beaches of white, gray, and black sands, and of course, its carnival celebrations.
 Carnival in St Kitts, also known as Sugar Mas, typically starts from the second week of November, and spans until the first week of January.
 There is a packed schedule of activities marking this celebration which includes sunset cruises, jouvert, calypso and soca competitions, beauty pageants and more.
-The grand parade usually features colorful carnival bands parading through the streets to the sounds of sweet soca music!
+The grand parade usually features colourful carnival bands parading through the streets to the sounds of sweet soca music!

 Good to know: Jouvert is a carnival street party that happens in the early morning hours the day before the carnival parades of many Caribbean islands.
 It is a pre carnival party, which typically features revelers dancing with t-shirts and shorts representing their band of choice.
 Creative t-shirt designs are encouraged, and paint, powder, and mud and all part of the deliriously, messy fun.